Applied Learning Programme (ALP)

 At Secondary 1, students get to explore the different types of sensors and simple coding skills using Arduino programme to create a smart bin and a waste sorter.

 Beyond projects, a vertical vegetable farm amidst the school’s lush environment is one feature that is guaranteed to amaze any visitors who walk into the school’s compound.
-Students get the chance to try out modern farming in our own backyard.
-Since its installation in 2017, our students have harvested over 50kg of its vegetables to feed the Marsiling community.
-This high-tech method of farming is integrated into the Science curriculum where it serves as a talking point during lessons.
-As part of the ALP, Normal (Technical) course students also get the chance to create a miniature prototype of a self-watering system for plants in the school’s vertical farm using micro:bits.
+Students get the chance to try out modern farming in our own backyard and appreciate food sustainability.
+Since its installation in 2017, our students have annually harvested over 60 kilograms of vegetables to be shared within the school and Marsiling community.
+This high-tech method of farming is also integrated into the Lower Secondary Science curriculum where students get to discuss on issues related to food sustainability.